oracle-livelabs/goldengate/mysql-ggs/monitor/monitor.md

 4. Refresh your view after 5 minutes to see updated metrics.

-5. You can repeat these steps for the MySQLDeployment.
+5. You can repeat these steps for the MySQL Deployment.

 In this lab, you learned to monitor performance in the OCI GoldenGate deployment console and in the Oracle Cloud console.